memgraph/docs/products/memgraph/v1.2.0/getting_started/connecting_applications/c-sharp.md

 }
 ```

-You should see an output similar to the following:
+Once you run the program, you should see an output similar to the following:

 ```
 Node 1: Hello, World!